lalabuy948/blog/content/posts/basicbb/index.md

 ![interior](/img/basicbb/interior.jpg)

 Let's imagine that you earned your first 50k and trying to get a lone and pay it for next 20 years...
 On other hand you can come to us and purchase [BB40](https://basicbb.com/BB40.html) model and upgrade it later, no lone, everything belongs to you not to the bank.
-Later on when you and your partner will think about kinds you can easily extend your house with another bed room.
+Later on when you and your partner will think about kids you can easily extend your house with another bed room.
 Terrace?
 Sure.
 I hope I gave you the feeling of possibilities which we offer, everything else is limited by your imagination :)

 ![bedroom](/img/basicbb/bedroom.jpg)